Info Hub

 Deforestation data

-- Global Forest Watch Global Forest Watch offers the latest data, technology and tools that empower people everywhere to better protect forests
+- Global Forest Watch Global Forest Watch offers data, technology and tools that inform people to better protect forests.

 - Brazilian Annual Land Use and Land Cover Mapping Project - MapBiomas The Brazilian Annual Land Use and Land Cover Mapping Project (MapBiomas) generates annual land cover and land use maps from 1985 till present.

-- LCA of soy Environmental footprint of soy, Life Cycle Assessment, including Land Use Change (LUC) indicator
+- Blonk on Life Cycle Assessment of soy Environmental footprint of soy, Life Cycle Assessment, including Land Use Change (LUC) indicator